Simponic/JobFindr/docs/Project_Plan.md

 and after class to have scrums where we talk about how the project is going and where we are running into issues and where we plan to be by the next class period.

-GitHub - This will be where our project is stored so that we can all access it as well as it beiong used for our submissions', version control and data tracking.
+GitHub - This will be where our project is stored so that we can all access it as well as it being used for our submissions', version control and data tracking.

-Naming Procedures - We will name our directories by ...
-We will name our files by ...

 ## Risk Analysis
 * Database Structure